MileHacker Logo

 • Criticism of Royal Family or Islam is strictly forbidden.

-• Smoking is not allowed in many public indoor spaces.
+• Smoking is prohibited in many public indoor spaces.

 • Same-sex relationships and public advocacy for LGBTQ+ rights are illegal.